 Contemporary industrial and globalized approaches to food production are both directly and indirectly implicated in the many different environmental crises that our societies face.
 It is not the goal of this website to detail the various problems with and myths about industrial agriculture; this is ground well covered elsewhere.
 Suffice it to say that we cannot continue to produce food as we do, nor can we continue on this growth-quest to endlessly increase food production.

-While there seems to be widespread agreement that our food systems need to change, few agree on quite what that change ought to look like.
-Regenerative systems is one emerging collection of solutions in this conversation; definitions for regenerative agriculture vary and consensus is rare, so I’ve crafted a new framework for understanding regenerative food systems based on the conservation of change principle.
+When it comes to food systems, definitions for regenerative agriculture vary and consensus is rare, so I’ve suggested one possible way of thinking for regenerative food systems based on the conservation of change principle.
 Published in Agriculture and Human Values, the paper argues that the regenerative potential of food systems is linked not to specific technologies or practice, per se (though they do matter), but instead is driven by how our food systems are organized.

 I’ll get into the framework in a moment, but first some additional thoughts on what people mean when they say regenerative agriculture.
 In a nutshell, regenerative agriculture refers to a collection of integrated practices for food production that emphasize soil health, carbon sequestration, ecosystem resilience, and nutrient-dense foods.
 At the heart of regenerative agriculture is a commitment to improving the ecological (and sometimes social) outcomes of agricultural practices, usually starting with soil health as a foundation for addressing issues related to climate change, water quality, land productivity, and biodiversity conservation.